What’s more thrilling than finding the field at night by activating the airport lights from the air? Answer: Not seeing the lights.

 The Federal Aviation Administration (FAA) and the general aviation (GA) community’s national #FlySafe campaign helps educate GA pilots about how to avoid loss of control (LOC) accidents.

 Two years after President Donald Trump first announced his intent to reverse Obama-era changes easing restrictions on travel to Cuba, a final rule effective June 5 closed the door for most of general aviation.

-As an update, we are pleased to report that the aircraft lien law revision bill has passed the Senate Judiciary Committee.
-Our aircraft lien law revision bill has now made it through the House and two out of three committees in the Senate.
+As an update, I am pleased to report that the aircraft lien law revision bill has passed both the House and Senate and will soon be on its way to the Governor.